Almighty Thor

-Almighty Thor is a superhero film directed by Christopher Olen Ray.
+Almighty Thor is a 2011 American superhero television film directed by Christopher Olen Ray.
 The film, a mockbuster coinciding with the release of the Marvel Studios film Thor, was produced by The Asylum for $200,000.
 It premiered on the Syfy cable network on May 7, 2011 and was released on DVD on May 10, 2011 in the United States.
 The film was met with a largely negative response from critics.
 Loosely inspired by Norse mythology, the film follows the young warrior Thor (Cody Deal) in his battle against Loki (Richard Grieco).

 In 2022, The Asylum released a second Thor film titled Thor: God of Thunder.